Information on the Public Libraries Act

 How libraries are governed

 Public libraries are governed by public library boards, which are corporations established under the PLA.
-If council enacts a Private Statute that allows it, a public library may be governed by a committee of council.

 Library board appointments